hbr/coqlib/docs/basics/equality.md

 The theorems `rewrite`, `inject`, `flip`, `flip_not_equal` and `join` are useful so that it is worthwhile to put them into a module for reuse.
-We add to our `Basics.v` module the following declarations.
+We add to our `Core.v` module the following declarations.

     Module Equal.
         Theorem rewrite ...